 Safety capacitor technologies

 While it is theoretically possible to use several capacitor technologies to design X and Y safety capacitors, most commercial devices are either film capacitors or ceramic capacitors.
-There are cost and performance tradeoffs involved in selecting which type of safety capacitor to use in specific applications.
+There are cost and performance tradeoffs in selecting which Type of safety capacitor to use in specific applications.

-When higher capacitance values are needed, film capacitors may be the best choice.
+Film capacitors may be the best choice when higher capacitance values are needed.
 Film capacitors cost more but offer self-healing enabling the device can recover from a dielectric breakdown with only a small reduction in capacitance.
 The capacitance and dissipation factor of film capacitors are stable across a wide temperature range suited to industrial applications.

 Ceramic safety capacitors are available in several formats, disc capacitors (both two-terminal the three-terminal) and multilayer ceramic capacitors (MLCCs).
 Safety MLCCs include X2 and X1/Y2 devices rated for 250Vrms and are available in Class I NPO (COG) and Class II X7R dielectrics.
 In addition, some safety MLCCs are designed specifically for space-sensitive applications such as antenna coupling.

 Some safety MLCCs are available with special terminations to accommodate the harsh automotive environment.
 For example, Murata offers the KCA series Type MF safety standard certified metal terminal type multilayer ceramic capacitors.
 This product has a distance between terminals of 4 mm or more and is intended mainly for use in onboard chargers, inverters, DC/DC converters, and other equipment in electric vehicles.